Important Dates

 - Walid Aref, Purdue University, USA

-- Patrick Capolsini, Universite de la Polynesie
+- Patrick Capolsini, Universite de la Polynesie Francaise

 - Reynold Cheng, Hong Kong University, Hong Kong

-- Chi-Yin Chow, City University of Hong Kong, Hong
+- Chi-Yin Chow, City University of Hong Kong, Hong Kong

 - Matt Duckham, University of Melbourne, Australia

-- Josep Domingo-Ferrer, Universitat Rovira i Virgili,
+- Josep Domingo-Ferrer, Universitat Rovira i Virgili, Spain

 - Sebastien Gambs, IRISA, France